John Oaksey: Injured Jockeys Fund

 His lasting legacy to the racing industry is the Injured Jockeys Fund (IJF).
 This started life as the Farrell-Brookshaw Fund, a charitable foundation started in 1964, after Oaksey's fellow jockeys, Tim Brookshaw and Paddy Farrell, broke their backs in falls at Liverpool.
 This later became the Injured National Hunt Jockeys' Fund, and ultimately, the Injured Jockeys Fund (IJF), embracing all areas of the sport.
 Oaksey became its president and figurehead.
 In 2004, he stated that the IJF had given him "more pride than any of the other activities in my racing life".

 In 2009, the IJF retirement complex in Lambourn was named Oaksey House in his honour.
 There is a statue of him in the grounds.

 Awards

 His work with the IJF led to his appointment as OBE in 1985.
 Other awards he received during his lifetime include Racing Journalist of the Year in 1968, the Daily Telegraph Order of Merit in 2003 and the Peter O'Sullevan Award for Services to Racing in 2008.
 He was elected honorary member of the Jockey Club in 2001.

 The 2013 running of the National Hunt Chase Challenge Cup at the Cheltenham Festival (a race he won in 1959) was named in his honour.
 In 2014, Sandown named a new 2-mile 6 furlong Listed Chase at their end of season finale, the Oaksey Chase, after him.

 Personal life

-In 1959 he married John Betjeman's former secretary, Victoria ("Tory") Dennistoun, whose father John ("Ginger") Dennistoun was a racehorse trainer.
-They had two children:
+In 1959 he married John Betjeman's former secretary, Victoria Dennistoun.
+They had two children, including Patrick John.